Robustness of Polynomial Stability with Respect to Sampling: Introduction

 plays a key role in the analysis of robustness with respect to sampling.
 In fact, the sampled-data system \eqref{eq:sampled_data_sys_intro} is strongly stable if and only if the discrete semigroup $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ is strongly stable, i.e.,

 for all $x^0 \in X$.
 In \cite{Wakaiki2021SIAM}, the sufficient condition for strong stability obtained in the Arendt-Batty-Lyubich-V\~u theorem~\cite{Arendt1998,Lyubich1988} is used in order to show that $(\Delta(\tau)^k)_{k \in \mathbb{N}}$ is strongly stable.
-This sufficient condition requires that the intersection of the spectrum of $\Delta(\tau)$ and the unit circle be countable, but this requirement is not generally satisfied in our setting.
+This sufficient condition requires that the intersection of the spectrum of $\Delta(\tau)$ and the unit circle be countable, but the system we consider does not have this property in general.
 Instead of the Arendt-Batty-Lyubich-V\~u theorem, we here employ the characterization of strong stability by an integral condition on resolvents developed in \cite{Tomilov2001}.